 The backdrop of the whole room was the twinkling window.
 I took down the grey curtains that usually hang in our grey, blue, and yellow dining room and replaced them with white sheers from storage.
 Behind the sheers, I snaked a long strand of white Christmas lights up and down, taping them to the window frame.
 These lights happened to be a strand with a control that lets you choose from 12 different “light patterns” like flashing, chasing, etc. I set them to the twinkle setting so they looked like sparkling snow.

-I made a garland of pink, purple, and white sparkly decorator mesh and draped that over the curtain rod.
+I made a DIY garland of pink, purple, and white sparkly decorator mesh and tulle and draped that over the curtain rod.

 Lastly, I hung dollar store snowflake ornaments from monofilament in several rows in front of the sheer curtains.
 These ornaments come in packs of 20 for a buck.
 Can’t beat that.